Pakistani Celebrities Talk Ramadan 2015

 Children and young ladies tensely sit tight for Iftar, the time to break their fast, and set up a pleasant luxurious feasting table with a mixture of mouthwatering food items full of nourishment.
 This is just one side of the story though.
 The poor penniless Muslims are not disregarded, Muslims take it as their obligation to bolster the destitute and give out Zakat to make their life simple and monetarily stable.

 For each Muslim this month acquires comparative changes to their routine however stars and celebrities dependably have an occupied calendar and way of life.
-Let’s see how some of our most loved celebrities spend their month of Ramadan.
+Let’s see how some of the famous Pakistani celebrities spend their month of Ramadan.

 The attractive and humble Hira Tareen, talks about Ramadan.
 Hira is a model, actress, host, DJ and an art director.
 She’s received success in just about everything she’s done and soon made a strong footing in the industry.